Manage User Provisioning and Authorizations With Ease

 Eliminate Unused Sensitive Authorizations

-In addition to Segregation of Duty rules, sensitive authorizations also need to be controlled.
+In addition to Segregation of Duties rules, sensitive authorizations also need to be controlled.
 After enhancing the pre-configured sensitive object list and adding your own development, you will be ready to see who is using their sensitive authorization roles, and who is not using them at all.

 The authorization roles that are granted but not being used should be removed.
 This way, you significantly reduce risk and lessen your resources required for authorization maintenance.